nulib-oer/lantern/source/drafts/online-workflow.md

 # Online Workflow

-_Estimated time to complete: less than 1 hour_

 The Online Workflow is entirely web-based and uses [GitHub](https://github.com) as a publishing platform.
 This tutorial will guide you through the process of setting up your textbook project on GitHub.
 By the end of this tutorial, you will be able to use Lantern to create and publish open textbooks.

 ::: box :::